 Despite those caveats, migration may be the best option if you make extensive use of the Assignments, Lessons, Tests & Quizzes, or Discussions tools in your ReggieNet courses.

-One reason for moving from ReggieNet to Canvas is to allow better, third-party tool integrations with our learning management system.
+One reason for moving from ReggieNet to Canvas is to allow better third-party tool integrations with our learning management system.
 Canvas is a popular, widely used platform, and many developers target their tools to use it.
-A complete list of integrations, often called LTIs, is being developed and will be shared with instructors.
+An updated list of currently available integrations, often called LTIs, is maintained by the Technology Support Center.
 In addition, a process is being designed to allow instructors to request new integrations, which need to be vetted by University technical and information security staff.

 In short, yes.
-Many of the commonly used tools on campus are being tested now as a part of the Spring 2023 pilot program.
+Many of the commonly used tools on campus were tested now as a part of the Spring 2023 pilot program.

 From the instructor’s perspective, grade submission will be handled very similarly to how it has happened with ReggieNet.
-Instructors will access the reporting system (My.IllinoisState for midterm and progress report grades, Campus Solutions/Faculty Center for final grades).
+Instructors will access the reporting system (Campus Solutions/Faculty Center for final grades).
 Instructors will be given the option to import grades from Canvas into the system.